victorgarciaesgi/vuex-typed-modules/README.md

 A VueX wrapper to fully type your modules without more boilerplate

+> Working with Vue 2, and Vue 3 with Vuex4

 I'm realy greatly inspired by [@mrcrowl](https://github.com/mrcrowl) work and his lib [vuex-typex](https://github.com/mrcrowl/vuex-typex)

 I decided to take it a bit further and eliminating all boilerplate for declarating modules